mendsergon/mga-de-surrogate/README.md

 α  > δ_max :  cost = √(v₁² + v₂² − 2·v₁·v₂·cos(α − δ_max))
 ```

-The first case handles feasible flybys where the only cost is the magnitude mismatch that a pure unpowered flyby cannot provide.
+The first case handles feasible flybys where the only cost is the magnitude mismatch.
 The second case computes the minimum impulse required at periapsis when the requested turn exceeds the maximum achievable rotation.
-This model correctly reports zero cost for geometrically feasible flybys and high cost for impossible geometries like 180° reversals.
+This model correctly reports zero cost for geometrically feasible flybys and high cost for impossible geometries.

 ### Minimum Flyby Radii